 Dave recommends raspberries if you are having problems with cold hands and feet, constipation and fatigue.
 Yogurt is good for a variety of digestive issues like constipation, diarrhea, gas and bloating, halitosis and IBS.
 Yogurt can also help with acne, depression, infertility and osteoporosis.
+Just combine them deliciously in this Raspberry Yogurt Muffin recipe!

 This Mama’s tips